rarnaout/Covid19-NP-Swab/README.md

 <a name="flock"></a>
 ## Flock

 "Flock" is the name of the bristle material.
 It can be ordered from e.g. www.flockit.com as a powder.
-The below information comes from a conversation with them and Celluseude, the manufacturer.
+The below information comes from extremely helpful conversations with them and Celluseude, the manufacturer.
+Please remember your flock manufacturers and distributors this holiday season.

 - The nylon flock on the tip of the picture is 3 denier (3 dtex).
 (Denier/dtex is a unit of measurement---grams per 9,000 meters; not a typo---that the fabric industry uses.
 Denier is American; dtex is European.
 If the material were some material other than nylon but of the same diameter, its denier measurement would be different.
 But for nylon, it's 3 denier.)